Wu Fang-hsien: 2023-2024: Maiden WTA Tour title, top 50

 She reached the top 100 following her maiden WTA Tour title at the 2023 Thailand Open, partnering with Chan Hao-ching, moving close to 50 positions up to world No. 99 on 6 February 2023.

 Partnering Ingrid Neel, she recorded her first major win, against Nadiia Kichenok and Anna-Lena Friedsam at the 2023 French Open.

 She reached the third round at the 2023 Wimbledon Championships, partnering with Zhu Lin.

 She also reached the third round at the 2024 Australian Open partnering Zhu Lin, defeating seventh seeds Nicole Melichar-Martinez and Ellen Perez on the way, and reached the top 50 in the rankings on 29 January 2024.

-2025: Back-to-back doubles titles, WTA 1000 final, top 30
+2025: Back-to-back titles, WTA 1000 final, top 30

 Partnering Jiang Xinyu, Wu won the doubles title at the Auckland Open, defeating Aleksandra Krunić and Sabrina Santamaria in the final.
 The following week, the pair won the Hobart International doubles title, overcoming Monica Niculescu and Fanny Stollár in the final.

 In February, Wu and Jiang reached the final at the WTA 1000 Qatar Ladies Open, losing to Sara Errani and Jasmine Paolini in straight sets.
 At the WTA 1000 Miami Open, the pair reached the semifinals again defeating Asia Muhammad and Demi Schuurs, Ashlyn Krueger and Jessica Pegula by retirement and the Chinese pair of Zheng Saisai and Wang Xinyu.